Daniele-laCecilia/AMAP/README.md

 * In Matlab, the color palette shall be edited if the number of uncertain parameters is different than 6;
 * Run.

+# Plot
+The plot generated is a barplot, which can have 1 column if a fixed time is used in the analysis or a number of columns equal to the number of time points in case an over time analysis is performed.
+The higher the value, the higher the contribution of an uncertain parameter with respect to the selected target variable.
+In analysis over time, the overall and single contribution of uncertain parameters can change.
+That is, at a particular time, the uncertainty of the parameters can be more or less significant than at other times.

 # Requirements
 The scripts were tested in R 3.5.0 and Matlab 2019a.